irsbugs/cmrt/Simulation Website.md

 * CPU: Quad core, >= 2.5GHz
 * RAM: >= 4GB
 * Disk: Solid State Sata Disk (SSD).
-128GB seem to be the minimum available these days.
+128GB seems to be the minimum available these days.
 * Ethernet: 1000Mb/sec at a static ip address.
 If a cable can be connected from the computer to the router.
 * Wifi: If not using ethernet, then the wifi connection to the router needs a static ip address.
 * Operating System: Linux.
 Recommend Ubuntu Mate 24.04.x